-I started my journey from Takamatsu, though i didn’t actually explore it much in my time there!
-Same for Uno where i ended my journey, mostly wandering around the port area before catching my train… I apparently witnessed the launch of the new direct train service from Okayama to Uno.
-It was super festive!
+I started my journey from Takamatsu, though i didn’t actually explore it much in my time there.
+Same for Uno where i ended my journey, mostly wandering around the port area before catching my train… I apparently witnessed the launch of the new direct train service from Okayama to Uno by accident – It was super festive!

 All in all, i really enjoyed the island hopping and art hunting.
 If you have some time in Japan or want to experience an arts festival with a difference, definitely consider checking out the Setouchi Triennale.
 There’s still the summer and Autumn seasons to partake in, or for some islands the art is there year-round so you can go any time you want.

 Thanks to JapanTravel, I covered the festival as accredited media so that saved me some cash, but if you are keen to get tickets, they really aren’t all that expensive: A Setouchi Triennale 2016 passport costs 5,000 JPY – you can buy your tickets on site or online at Rakuten.
 It comes with a free festival map (200 JPY on site) that is printed with a wealth of useful information like ferry timings and rough locations of works that you can find online, but it’s easier to plan when you have it at your fingertips.

 For future reference, they had early bird tickets available at 4,000 JPY from Oct 2015 to mid March 2016, so you can save a little if you plan early.